Peter Sarkisian: Major works and exhibition highlights

 In 2002, Sarkisian was included in the Whitney Museum of American Art Biennale exhibition, curated by Lawrence Rinder.
 His contribution to the biennial was titled ‘’Hover’’, the second in a series of installations involving conjoined projections unfolding around the sides of a 33-inch cube.
 Also that year, Sarkisian exhibited work at the Contemporary Art Museum in Kumamoto, Japan, as well as in Mexico City at ‘’Vidarte 2002, Festival Internacional de Video y Artes Electrónicas’’.

 In 2003, Sarkisian’s work was included by curator Dan Cameron as part of the Eighth International Istanbul Biennial in Istanbul, Turkey.
 Sarkisian’s installation, titled ‘’Bohr’s Atom’’, was commissioned for the biennial and explored Niels Bohr’s early observations concerning the quantum state of atoms.

 In 2004, Sarkisian was tapped by Albright-Knox Art Gallery curator Louis Grachos to appear in ‘’Bodily Space: New Obsessions in Figurative Sculpture’’.
 His work was also exhibited at the Foundazione Ragghianti in Lucca, Italy as part of a traveling show titled ‘’Journey of the Motionless Man’’, which had originated at the Villa Croce Museum of Contemporary Art in Genova the previous year.

 In 2005-2006, Sarkisian’s ‘’Dusted’’ was paired with Steve McQueen’s ‘’Drum Roll’’ in a two-person exhibition at the San Francisco Museum of Modern Art.

 In 2007, Sarkisian debuted a new series titled ‘’Extruded Video Engine’’, in which the elements of video projection and three-dimensional vacuum formed screens were combined.

 In 2008, works from the ‘’Extruded Video Engine’’ series were exhibited in solo shows at the Museum of Fine Arts (St. Petersburg, Florida) and the Contemporary Art Center, New Orleans.
 For the New Orleans show, Sarkisian used his video engines as a temporal mechanism through which to examine a one-year American media cycle, at whose exact midpoint Hurricane Katrina tore through the Gulf Coast.

 In 2010, a retrospective of Sarkisian's work titled Peter Sarkisian: Video Works, 1996-2008 was shown at the University of Wyoming Art Museum, and traveled to the National Taiwan Museum of Fine Arts, Taipei.

 Cultural references

-Sarkisian's 1999 work White Water was referenced in Episode 1 of True Detective Season 2.
+Sarkisian's 1999 work White Water was referenced in the season 2 premiere of True Detective.